 Chapter 4.
 Culture Beyond Art

-Here, the teacher and the first-graders discover that elements of creativity and, consequently, culture can be found in any, even the most “non-creative” human activity.
+The teacher and students discover that aspect of creativity and, consequently, culture can be found in any, even the most “non-creative” human activity.

 Chapter 5.
 Discrepancies Between Two Worlds